happytomatoe/udacity-capstone-project/README.md

 - Find top businesses by location
 - Find top business in the category
 - Get top users by review count
-- Find local experts
 - Show how many customers check in based on date
 - Check-ins distribution
-- Most used words in the tips
+- Show most used words in the tips

 # Data Source